List of Red Dwarf characters: Kill Crazy

+Katerina Bartikovsky

-Katerina BartikovskyKaterina Bartikovsky is played by Sophie Winkleman.
+Katerina Bartikovsky is played by Sophie Winkleman.

 In a hallucination induced by the ink of a despair squid, the crew encounters Katerina Bartikovsky.
 In this hallucination, Katerina was the science officer of the Red Dwarf before the accident.
 She is of Russian heritage and speaks with a strong accent.
-Her personality is strict, serious, and judgmental, with a certain amount of scientific genius and arrogance.
+Her personality is strict, serious and judgmental, with a certain amount of scientific genius and arrogance.
 She suddenly appears as a hard-light hologram in "Back to Earth, Part One" after Rimmer's negligence nearly results in the death of his crewmates.
 She uses her superior rank to make herself ship's hologram and tries to have Rimmer deactivated and destroyed; it is also evident that she has personal disdain for him.
 Meanwhile, she attempts to bring Lister home with a device she made with a mining laser and the DNA of a dimension-hopping squid (the hallucination's explanation for the despair squid), which the rest of the crew enters through to get back to Earth, which allows Rimmer to escape deletion.
 She later encounters Rimmer in a street on Earth, claiming to have gone through a second portal, where they discuss the morals of deleting holograms.
 Katerina argues that since holograms are simulated dead humans, then killing them is acceptable.
-Using this logic, Rimmer pushes her into traffic, whisking her away.
+Using this logic, Rimmer immediately pushes her into traffic, whisking her away.
 She is not seen again after this incident.

 Miscellaneous characters

+The Cat Priest

-The Cat PriestThe Cat Priest was, until The Promised Land, the only member of the species Felis sapiens seen on the television show Red Dwarf apart from The Cat.
+The Cat Priest was, until The Promised Land, the only member of the species Felis sapiens seen on the television show Red Dwarf apart from The Cat.
 He was played by Noel Coleman.
+One of his hands is depicted with a different skin tone compared to the rest of his body, possibly implying that the Cat race possessed numerous variations in their skin colours (similar to how modern cats have different fur colours).

 The Cat Priest was blind.
 He was the Cat's teacher and guardian after his parents died, but Cat was never really interested and preferred to go off investigating.
-The Cat Priest was once a devout follower of the Cat religion, but over time as the Cat race fled Red Dwarf and those who stayed aboard died he lost his faith ("Waiting for God"-S1,E4).
+The Cat Priest was once a devout follower of the Cat religion, but over time as the Cat race fled Red Dwarf and those who stayed aboard died he lost his faith ("Waiting for God"–S1, E4).

 When the Cat Priest was dying, Lister appeared and revealed that he was the Cat god Cloister.
 The Priest apologized for losing his faith, saying "You tested me, and I failed you."
 Lister assured him that he had not failed, and he would get into Fuchal.
 The Cat Priest's last words before he died of a heart attack were "This is the happiest day of my ..."

 In the remastered version of the episode in which he appeared, the Cat Priest's body was cremated and the ashes jettisoned into space.
-One of his hands is depicted with a different skin tone compared to the rest of his body, possibly implying that the Cat race possessed numerous variations in their skin colours (similar to how modern cats have different fur colours).